Eutropius (historian): Legacy

 The independent value of his Summary is small, but it sometimes fills a gap left by the more authoritative records.
 It is particularly useful to historians for its account of the First Punic War, as no copy of Livy's original books for that period has survived.

 Its stylistic and methodological virtues caused it to be much used by later Roman chroniclers.
 In particular, it received expanded editions by Paul the Deacon and Landolf Sagax, which repeated the original text and then continued it into the reigns of Justinian the Great and Leo the Armenian respectively.
 It was translated into Greek by Paeanius around 380 and by Capito Lycius in the 6th century.
-The latter translation has survived almost in its entirety.
+The former translation has survived almost in its entirety, the latter only as selected excerpts.

 Although Eutropius's style contains some idiosyncrasies, the work's plain style made it long a favorite elementary Latin schoolbook.
-A scholarly edition was compiled by H. Droysen in 1879, containing Capito Lycius's Greek edition and the expanded Latin editions of Paul and Landolf.
+A scholarly edition was compiled by H. Droysen in 1879, which includes all that remains of both Greek versions and the expanded Latin editions of Paul and Landolf.
 There have been numerous English editions and translations, including Bird's.